-Sourcegraph can automatically run your saved searches and notify you when new results are available via email and/or Slack.
+Sourcegraph can automatically run your saved searches and notify you when new results are available via email.
 With this feature you can get notified about issues in your code (such as licensing issues, security changes, potential secrets being committed, etc.)

-To configure email or Slack notifications, click Edit on a saved search and check the Email notifications or Slack notifications checkbox and press Save.
+To configure email notifications, click Edit on a saved search and check the Email notifications checkbox and press Save.
 You will receive a notification telling you it is set up and working almost instantly!

 By default, email notifications notify the owner of the configuration (either a single user or the entire org).